lewis-wow/Kiq/README.md

 Yes vanilla javascript is faster, but c++ is faster than javascript or assembler is faster than c++, so if speed and performance is the only thing that we want, why we don't write code only in assembler?
 Because other languages are cleaner, more simple, faster to work and learn them.
 Creating apps in Kiq.js is cleaner and faster too than in the javascript.

 ## What about components?
-Components are simple javsacript classes (constructor funcitons)
+Components are simple javascript classes (constructor functions).

+## Why classes, not functions?
+Because classes are better for component lifecycles, clearer encapsulation and for recognizing components and another classes and functions.